ACE x firstdraft Short-term Residency

 Proposals should consider the scale of the work for freight and size of firstdraft gallery spaces.
 The artist will be responsible for self-installation, and the proposal should reflect a practical approach to scale, complexity, and logistics.
 Competitive applications demonstrate a clear, realistic approach to logistics and installation.

 Guildhouse and NAVA provide relevant information and tips for preparing and writing proposals that we encourage you to access.
-Our assessment panel will be considering the strength of existing practice and also the conceptual development/ ideas, artistic research, and new directions, experimentation, exploration and expansion you aim to pursue.
+Our assessment panel will be considering the strength of existing practice and also the conceptual development/ideas, artistic research, and new directions, experimentation, exploration and expansion you aim to pursue.
 The feasibility of your freight and self-installation plans will also be an important consideration in the assessment process.
 We recommend a clear and rigorous focus on your ideas.
 Additionally, high-quality documentation is highly regarded.

 Yes, you can apply for both opportunities but you can only be awarded one.

-Please contact danni@ace.gallery before the 21st March if you wish to arrange a 15 minute viewing of the studios.
-Viewing times are available between the hours of 10am–4pm, Tuesday to Friday.
+Please contact danni@ace.gallery if you wish to arrange a 15 minute viewing of the studios.

 2024,